Andrew-R-Lawler/hello-go/README.md

 ### Windows

-to make it executeable globally on the command line for windows you need to build it with the .exe file type in the name and then move it to your go binaries folder
+to make the program executeable globally on the command line for windows you need to build it with the .exe file type in the name and then move it to your go binaries folder

 ```
 cd hello-go\cmd\